Huntsville Bicycle and Pedestrian Injury Lawyers

 Hit and run accidents

-One of the major concerns in pedestrian and bicycle accident injuries is that the driver may drive off after the accident.
+One of the major concerns in pedestrian and bicycle accident injuries is that the driver may drive off after the auto accident.
 When this happens, experienced lawyers work with investigators and the police to find witnesses who can identify the vehicle and find these unconscionable drivers.

 Bicycle safety laws in Alabama